jinglescode/time-series-forecasting-pytorch/README.md

 }
 ```

 Over the course of this project, we will continue adding new code blocks to the **project.py** file.
 By the time you reach the end of the tutorial, you should have a fully functional LSTM machine learning model to predict stock market price movements, all in a single Python script.
+You can also find the [end-to-end code here](https://github.com/jinglescode/time-series-forecasting-pytorch/blob/main/main.py).

 ## Data preparation: acquiring financial market data from Alpha Vantage